rust-lang/book/src/ch08-03-hash-maps.md

 #### Overwriting a Value

-If we insert a key and a value into a hashmap, then insert that same key with a different value, the value associated with that key will be replaced.
+If we insert a key and a value into a hash map, then insert that same key with a different value, the value associated with that key will be replaced.
 Even though this following code calls `insert` twice, the hash map will only contain one key/value pair because we're inserting the value for the Blue team's key